-The use of the DMU CME Services is entirely at your own risk, and in no even shall Des Moines University be liable for any direct, indirect, incidental, consequential, special, exemplary, punitive, or any other monetary or other damages, fees, fines, penalties, or liability arising out of or relating in any way to the DMU CME Services, or sites accessed through the DMU CME Services, and/or content or information provided herein.
+The use of the DMU CME Services is entirely at your own risk, and in no event shall Des Moines University be liable for any direct, indirect, incidental, consequential, special, exemplary, punitive, or any other monetary or other damages, fees, fines, penalties, or liability arising out of or relating in any way to the DMU CME Services, or sites accessed through the DMU CME Services, and/or content or information provided herein.
 Your sole and exclusive remedy for dissatisfaction with the service is to stop using the service.

 - The information you provide in connection with DMU CME Services is true and accurate and pertains to yourself;

-- You will not use the DMU CME Services for any illegal purpose or in a manner that violates local, state, national or international laws;
+- You will not use the DMU CME Services for any illegal purpose or in a manner that violates local, state, national, or international laws;

 - You will not use the DMU CME Services to post or transmit material that may infringe or violate any rights of any party or is unlawful, obscene, defamatory, threatening, harassing, abusive, slanderous, hateful, or embarrassing to any other person or entity;

-- You will not use the DMU CME Services to attempt to disable, "hack" or otherwise interfere with the proper functioning of this website.
+- You will not use the DMU CME Services to attempt to disable, "hack," or otherwise interfere with the proper functioning of this website.

 DISCONTINUANCE OF SERVICE

 Des Moines University is providing DMU CME Services as a courtesy to you.
 Des Moines University reserves the right to terminate, modify, or discontinue, temporarily or permanently, the DMU CME Services at any time, with or without notice.
 In addition, Des Moines University may terminate, modify or limit any or all of the DMU CME Services if you violate the terms of this Agreement or any other agreement with Des Moines University, you violate any law, or if we determine, for any other reason, that it is no longer appropriate for you to use those DMU CME Services.